Gerrist/SocrataCache/README.md

 - `baseURL`: The base url/endpoint of the Socrata service ([more about finding the base/endpoint url](https://dev.socrata.com/consumers/getting-started.html)).
 - `retentionSize`: The oldest downloads will be deleted to free up space once the total download directory size in Gigabytes exceeds this value
 - `retentionDays`: The oldest downloads will be deleted to free up space once the age of files is older than this defined value
+- `webhookUrl`: (Optional) URL to send POST notifications when dataset status changes.
+If not provided, no notifications will be sent.
+The webhook payload will include the dataset ID, resource ID, status, reference date, creation date, update date, and type.

 Note: Retention cleanup is done on job-basis every few minutes.
 Treat this job as base-effort, as it may occur that the total volume of files exceeds the threshold.
 I'm working on a better solution.